openrs2/openrs2/docs/faq.md

   libraries were compiled 10 years ago, and at some point one of their dependencies might drop backwards binary compatibility.

+## Why does OpenRS2 run its own development infrastructure?

+Even though OpenRS2 does not distribute Jagex's intellectual property, there is a risk that it could be taken down from a service like GitHub by mistake, causing disruption.
+Running our own infrastructure allows us to keep backups of data not held in the Git repository, such as issues.
+If necessary, we can switch to a different hosting provider at short notice while retaining such data.

 [nar-maven-plugin]: https://maven-nar.github.io/